fractyldev/fractyldev.github.io/scripts/physics/constraints/info.md

 * `Cord` - The Bungee equivalent of the Rod, this has a Rod's physical effect but it only applies when the distance is greater than the constraint's length.
 * `Compressor` - This is the same as a bungee, but it only applies the spring effect if the distance between the nodes is *less* than the constraint's length.
 * `Extender` - The Compressor equivalent of the Rod, this does everything the Rod does, but only when the distance is *less* than the constraint's length.
+## Constraint Tips
+* Don't use ridiculous lengths.
+Bad glitches can be caused in situations where, for example, two very close circles are constrained by a spring with a huge length and a lot of rigidity.
+* Don't use ridiculous rigidity.
+Though there is some built in compensation for vibration, it'll still happen if you force it to.
+Always keep it under 50.
+* Don't have conflicting constraints.
+This essentially means that you should make each circle **able** to fit into the shape that the constraints want it to.
+If you have one constraint with a ridiculous length, and the others have a much smaller length, it may form an impossible shape, which is unpredictable and should be (and always can be) avoided.